denten-books/plain-text/4-sign.md

 visible trace and stored mark.
 An opaque "black box" of a computational device mediates between reading and writing.

-Historical detail needed to bolster the diffusion of simulated text along the above trajectory leads us to a cluster of textual machines.
-I propose we keep the following three landmark mechanisms in view as milestones along our
-journey: the Controller patented by Hyman Goldberg in 1911; the The Magnetic Reader introduced by Robert Youngquist and Robert Hanes in 1958; and, for a lack of a better name, the Time Fob, introduced by Douglas Engelbart in 1968.
+Historical detail needed to bolster the case for the fissure of simulated text along the above trajectory leads us to a cluster of textual machines.
+I propose we keep the following three landmark mechanisms in view as milestones along our journey: the Controller patented by Hyman Goldberg in 1911; the The Magnetic Reader introduced by Robert Youngquist and Robert Hanes in 1958; and, for a lack of a better name, the Time Fob, introduced by Douglas Engelbart in 1968.
 The maker of the first of these devices attempts to heal the rift between human and machine alphabets, inventing a kind of a mechanical punch card capable of moving minds and levers alike, using an alphabet understood by humans and machines both, after one and the same inscription.
 The second device attempts to give its human operators a glimpse into the hidden world of magnetic polarities and electric charges.
 The last of these belongs to what